Layers

 }

-Status values: draft | pending | training | ready | failed.
-Gender values: male | female | nonbinary | unspecified.
+Status values: pending | training | ready | failed.
+Gender values: male | female | non_binary — never null; content generation requires a gender mapping.

 Cloning